SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 So it's a bit&hellip; _unusual_ to hear a rumor that a COVID-19 vaccine will _prevent_ Alzheimer's, i.e., do something good for you.
-(Beyond, y'know, _not dying of COVID-19_, which somehow always gets left out.)
+(Beyond, y'know, _not dying of COVID-19_, which is definitely a good thing but somehow always gets left out.)

 So while I'm very, _very_ tired of knucklehead conspiracy thinking, this looks like something diffferent.